Chrasmus/SDCN_Dec17_T1_P4_Advanced_Lane_Finding/README.md

 | 200, 720      | 320, 720      |
 | 570, 470      | 320, 0        |

+This is the undistorted image with the source points added as points:

+![alt text][source_lines_image]

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image (see code cell no. 15).

 ![alt text][warped_lines_image]